nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Acquiring
 =========
-When :py:meth:`NWSemaphore.acquire` is called it sends a message to the dispacher (through the network if on worker or through the :py:data:`commqueue` if on master) that it wants to acquire the semaphore, after that it runs the acquire method on the apropriate semaphore in :py:data:`NetWork.semaphore.semaphores`.
+When :py:meth:`NWSemaphore.acquire` is called it sends a message to the dispacher that it wants to acquire the semaphore, after that it runs the acquire method on the apropriate semaphore in :py:data:`NetWork.semaphore.semaphores`.

 When dispatcher receives the message it checks apropriate :py:class:`MasterSemaphoreHandler` in